 Big Little Lies succeeded phenomenally with a closed narrative in its first season.
 Even then, Bonnie always existed at the periphery of a white circle – we never really got a sense of who she was.
 The second season attempts to fill this void with numerous flashbacks to her childhood, only to make a flimsy connection between childhood abuse and her decision to push Perry.
-What remains unexplored, however, is what this decision means for a black woman living in a predominantly racist society.
-And while white grief is put on display for a jury to see, Bonnie’s grief and trauma must be mourned in private, just as her character is isolated from the overall narrative of the show.
-It is not only an oversight by the writers, it is a crude injustice done to black women, both on screen and off.
+What remains unexplored, however, is what this decision means for a Black woman living in a predominantly racist society.
+While white grief is put on display for a jury to see, Bonnie’s grief and trauma must be mourned in private, just as her character is isolated from the overall narrative of the show.
+It is not only an oversight by the writers, it is a crude injustice done to Black women, both on screen and off.